 Finnegan’s Wake Irish Pub: Rockville, MD

 In Rockville Town Center, Finnegan’s Wake Irish Pub happened by chance.
 The owners, Vanessa and Terry had always talked about opening their own place.
-So, after dinner one night at Gordon Biersch (which they love), Vanessa identified the need for an Irish pub in the community.
+So, after dinner one night at the now closed Gordon Biersch (which they loved), Vanessa identified the need for an Irish pub in the community.
 As Terry put it best, “we’re here for the neighborhood and here to stay.”

 Quincy’s South Bar & Grill: North Bethesda, MD